appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 </div>

 In this example you can see that Hyaline is configured to start crawling in the `./my-app` directory and process any documents that match `**/*.md`.
 Hyaline processes all of the markdown documents in the `contributing/` directory and `src/` directory.
 Hyaline does not process the markdown file in the `old/` directory as everything in that directory is excluded.
-Hyaline also processes the `README.md` file at the root of the path but does not the `License.md` file as that file is excluded.
+Hyaline also processes the `README.md` file at the root of the path but does not process the `License.md` file as that file is excluded.

 ### Crawling Documentation - git